Skip to main content

 Conference Presentations

-• “Modeling the Messianic: The Anti-Nostalgic Politics of Alain Badiou & Walter Benjamin.”
-Nostalgia: A Graduate Religious Studies Conference, Brown University, Forthcoming.
+• “Modeling the (Secular) Messianic: The Politics of Eternity in Alain Badiou & Walter Benjamin,” (Graduate Jewish Studies Conference – University of Virginia), 2026.

 • “Myth, Modernity, & the Eternal Revolution of the Present in Johann Fichte’s Characteristics of the Present Age (1804/5),” New York German Idealism Workshop, The New School for Social Research (NYC), 2025.